upvalue/arete/README.md

 Will run all tests.
 Since Arete has not been tested on a wide variety of systems, doing this before attempting to use it is probably a good idea.

-For development, scheme/expand.scm, scheme/syntax.scm and scheme/compiler.scm must be loaded in order.
-See the files for details on the various side-effecting things they do in order to bootstrap the system.

 # Dependencies